I’m recreating Chicken with Walnuts, a childhood favorite homemade take-out recipe and it tastes just like I remember!

 Not to mention they go really well with this dish.
 This dish that tastes just like I remember it.
 All those ginger, garlic, soy flavors just flooded memories of pulling out that yellow book, choosing a recipe to cook, and all hands getting in and helping.
 Boy do I miss those days.

 But now I get to make new memories with the hubs and I wanted to share this one with him.
 Since our schedules have changed, he had all the ingredients ready for when I got home.
-We cooked it together.
+We cooked this Chicken with Walnuts together.
 He even corrected me on what gets cooked when.
 It was funny.
 It also reminded me of when we first met and we used to cook together.
 I’ve missed that for so long, I didn’t even know it.

-So, this one dish brought of flood of lots of different memories.
+So, this Chicken with Walnuts dish brought of flood of lots of different memories.
 And it always amazes me what I think of when I cook a dish.
 Especially one from my childhood.
 Have you been flooded with memories after cooking a dish?
 So much so that you just have to take a step back and experience it again before getting back to cooking?

 Sorry, didn’t mean to get all nostalgic on ya. *grabs tissues*

-This dish is so simple but has amazing flavor.
+This Chicken with Walnuts is so simple but has amazing flavor.
 The ginger and soy coat the chicken while the garlic and veggies swim in the delicious sauce.
 The walnuts have a nice, toasty crunch that is completely different than peanuts.
 Trust me on this one.
 Not only are they different nuts – I know, right?
 Crazy! – but they have a totally different texture, flavor, and element in this dish.
 Do not substitute unless you’re allergic to walnuts, and then maybe try pecans or chopped Brazil nuts?
 Just not peanuts.
+Save those for this Satay Beef Noodle Bowl.

 I think I have to make this one again.
 Soon.
 It’s so good and truly does make your kitchen feel like the hottest Asian restaurant in town.
 Dress it up and try eating on your good china with this one.
 It’s worth it!!